• Skip to primary navigation

 Instructions

-• Slice the eggplant into ¾-inch to 1 inch thick chunks (refer notes on cutting).
+• Slice the eggplant into ¾-inch to 1 inch thick chunks (refer notes on how to cut eggplant for stir frying).
 Place them in a large bowl filled with room temperature water, 1 teaspoon salt and gently mix to dissolve salt.
 Leave aside for 10-15 minutes.

 Tip - Place a plate or lid on top of the eggplant so they stay submerged in the water.
 Prepare sauce and chop aromatics in the mean time.

-• Sauce - Add all sauce ingredients into a small bowl and mix well.
+• Mix sauce - Add all sauce ingredients into a small bowl and mix well.

 • Drain water and pat dry the eggplant chunks with paper towels.
 Sprinkle 2 tablespoons cornstarch and stir until thoroughly combined.